RL4M/KeAP/README.md

 - tape_proteins
 - scikit-multilearn
 - PyYAML
+- PyTorch Geometric

-Pytorch-Geometric is required for the PPI (protein-protein interaction) task.
-Detailed environment configurations for the PPI task can be found in [GNN-PPI](https://github.com/lvguofeng/GNN_PPI).
+Note PyTorch Geometric is required for the PPI (protein-protein interaction) task.
+Check your PyTorch and cuda versions, and follow the [installation instructions](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) to install correctly.

 Since the `tape_proteins` library only implemented the `P@L` metric for the contact prediction task, we add the `P@L/5` and `P@L/2` metrics by running the following script:
 ```shell